 It's not often we still see home garages used for car storage, instead they're designated as a space for tools, garden supplies, or home gyms.

 Learn how transforming your garage can add a new living space and go a long way in helping you achieve your dream home.
 We cover everything from prepping the space, following building regulations, getting the most effective insulation, to installing energy efficient LED lighting solutions to save you money and help live more sustainably.

-Garages often become less of a home for your car and more of a storage space for your clutter.
-And while most garages act as a hub for tools, garden kit, and sports equipment, they could offer you useful living space.
+Garages often become less of a home for your car and more of a storage space for clutter.
+While most garages act as a hub for tools, garden kit, or sports equipment, they could offer you useful living space!